 In some courses, on-line assignments and/ or quizzes may be required.
 It is expected that students will abide by intellectual honesty, which is a cornerstone of all academic work.
 Academic dishonesty includes the submission of similar or identical answers on a written quiz or assignment by 2 or more students who have discussed and/or copied answers from each other.
 The DPT program views any form of academic dishonesty as a serious matter, which can lead to withdrawal from the program.
-See Part VI, Academic and Clinical Integrity, Academic Dishonesty.
-Students are prohibited from printing and/or copying test questions.
+(See Part VI, Infractions & Code of Conduct) Students are prohibited from printing and/or copying test questions.
 Test questions may not be shared between or among students.